 New Pay Insights feature shows People teams a breakdown of all payments made to any employee on leave.
 Admins can easily view individual employee pay across pay periods, broken down across regular pay, leave pay, and deductions.
 Use our ‘Upcoming’ tab to view pay projections for an employee’s leave based on their current leave plan and benefit estimates.
 Admins can also download all leave pay information for each employee with a single click.

 The ‘Details’ tab shows even more context about the employee’s pay for each period: number of days, hourly rate, total compensation, and any pay adjustments.
 Open Details to see the reason for the adjustment and the impacted pay period.
 From there, you can also click the pay period itself to review it.
+Go more in-depth with our demo to see how the feature looks and works.

 Tools that help you support your team when they need it most